Melbourne Park: John Cain Arena

 The second largest court is John Cain Arena (originally known as the Multi-Purpose Venue, as it was referred to during the 2006 Commonwealth Games, Vodafone Arena, Hisense Arena and Melbourne Arena) which was opened in 2000.
 It has a capacity of 10,500, and also has a retractable roof.
 Completed in 2000 for a cost of $65 million, the arena has hosted a wide variety of sporting and other events since its inception including boxing bouts such as Anthony Mundine vs. Lester Ellis, as well as Grand Finals in netball and basketball and concerts performed by Scissor Sisters, B. B. King, Nicki Minaj and One Direction.

 During the Australian Open, John Cain Arena hosts numerous day and night matches up to the end of the fourth round.
 Most notably it is the venue of the longest women's singles match in a Grand Slam.
 Francesca Schiavone defeated Svetlana Kuznetsova 6–4 1–6 16–14 in four hours and forty-four minutes at the fourth round of the 2011 Australian Open.
-John Cain Arena has been accessible for Australian Open patrons with a ground pass (i.e.: cheapest form of ticketing available) since 2015 and subsequently the arena has developed a reputation for being, like most outdoor courts, an incredibly passionate venue with terrific atmosphere, particularly when Australians are playing on the court.